Gurpreets11/Android_Kotlin_Interview_Questions/README.md

 	**Answer:**
 	The Context in Android, as its name suggests, is the context of the current  state of your application or object.
 The context comes with services such as giving access to databases and preferences, resolving resources and much more.
 There are two types of context:
-	- **Activity Context**: This context is attached to the lifecycle of an activity.
+	- **Activity Context:** This context is attached to the lifecycle of an activity.
 It should be used when you are passing the context in the scope of an activity or you need the context whose lifecycle is attached to the current context.
-	- **Application Context**: This context is attached to the lifecycle of an application.
+	- **Application Context:** This context is attached to the lifecycle of an application.
 The application context can be used where you need a context whose lifecycle is separate from the current context or when you are passing a context beyond the scope of an activity.

 * **What is an Activity in Android, and why is it important?**

-    Answer:
+    **Answer:**
 	An Activity represents a single screen with a user interface in Android.
 It acts as an entry point for interacting with the app's UI.
 Activities are essential because they manage the lifecycle of the app's UI components and handle user interaction.

 * **Explain the Android activity lifecycle.**

-    Answer:
+    **Answer:**
         The Android activity lifecycle defines a series of states an activity goes through, from creation to destruction.
 Key lifecycle methods include: onCreate(): Called when the activity is first created. onStart(): Called when the activity becomes visible to the user.